OpenPj/alfresco-process-services-project-sdk/README.md

  * `org.alfresco.activiti.unit.tests`: put here your unit test (with suffix *Test.java)
  * `org.alfresco.activiti.integration.tests`: put here your integration tests (with suffix *IT.java)

-# Activiti App Overlay Module
+# Activiti App WAR Overlay Module

-This module is responsible for generating the final WAR artifact including all the extensions implemented in the APS Extensions JAR Module.
+This module is responsible for generating the final WAR artifact including all the extensions implemented in the APS extensions JAR Module.

+# Activiti App Overlay Docker Module

+For building the Docker container with your custom Activiti App WAR:

+`mvn docker:build`

+ * Packaging of Docker container with extensions

+`mvn docker:start`

+  * Start your Docker container

+`mvn docker:stop`

+  * Stop your Docker container

 # Supported Maven Profiles for dependencies management and packaging (JAR and WAR)

 In order to build you have to define a Maven profile for choosing the version of APS:
- * `aps1.9`  (APS 1.9.0.5 - default)
+ * `aps1.10` (APS 1.10.0 - default)
- * `aps1.10` (APS 1.10.0)
+ * `aps1.9`  (APS 1.9.0.5)

 Build and test with unit tests execution for APS 1.9.0.5 with:
-`mvn clean test` or `mvn clean test -Paps1.9`
+`mvn clean test -Paps1.9`

 Build and test with unit tests execution for APS 1.10 with:
-`mvn clean test -Paps1.10`
+`mvn clean test`

 Build and package with integration tests execution for APS 1.9.0.5 with:
-`mvn clean install` or `mvn clean install -Paps1.9`
+`mvn clean install -Paps1.9`

 Build and package with integration tests execution for APS 1.10 with:
+`mvn clean install`

+Build your Docker container with:
+`mvn docker:build`

+Start your Docker container with:
+`mvn docker:start`

+Stop your Docker container with:
+`mvn docker:stop`

+Build, test, create and start the container with:
-`mvn clean install -Paps1.10`
+`mvn clean install docker:build docker:start`

 # Prerequisites

  * OpenJDK 11.0.5
  * Apache Maven 3.6.3
+ * Docker (optional)
  * Access to the Alfresco Nexus Repository (Maven settings.xml with credentials provided by Alfresco)
- * A valid APS license installed in your development environment
+ * A valid APS license installed in your development environment `<USER_HOME>/.activiti/license` (for testing purpose)

+# Building your Docker container (optional)
+ * Put the license in `/activiti-app-overlay-docker/src/docker/license`
+ * Uncomment this line `#COPY license/*.* $TOMCAT_DIR/lib` in `/activiti-app-overlay-docker/src/docker/Dockerfile`

 # Few things to notice

  * You can use all the APS services such as: UserService, GroupService, TenantService and so on...
  * No parent pom
- * Standard JAR and WAR packaging and layout
+ * Standard JAR, WAR packaging with also Docker container generation
  * Works seamlessly with any IDE

 # Contributors